vgrichina/vibe-server/stacks/core/003_chat_completions.md

     }
     ```

+    - Pass through the response from the provider, don't remove any fields.
+This includes error responses.

 - **Token Check**:
   - Fetch user ID based on API key from auth token
   - Fetch user data from Redis using user ID.
 This includes the user's token balance.